microsoft/Accera/docs/Tutorials/Optimized_MatMul.md

 We will walk through how to specify an optimized Matrix Multiplication (MatMul) using Accera.
 This tutorial assumes the following:

-* Specific matrix sizes, input A is 784 x 128, B is 128 x 512, the output C is 784 x 512 elements.
-These represent a mid-level layer in a Resnet-50 model.
+* Specific matrix sizes.
+Inputs A and B are 784 x 128 and 128 x 512 matrices, respectively.
+The output C is a 784 x 512 matrix.
+These can represent a mid-level layer in a Resnet-50 model.
 The A matrix contains the activation values from the previous layer, and the B matrix contains the weights of the neural network layer.
-* Row-major layout of the array elements.
+* Row-major layout of the matrix elements.
 * The target hardware is capable of AVX2 FMA3 instructions, such as the Intel Xeon E5-2673 v3 or the AMD Epyc 7551.

 Create an empty file called `optimized_matmul_generator.py`.
 Import dependent modules: